gchimon/kids-bullying/README.en.md

 - ♿ **Full accessibility**: Includes tabindex, aria-label, aria-live, dynamic image alt text, high contrast, keyboard navigation, dynamic descriptions
 - 📱 **Responsive UI**: Mobile and desktop friendly

+### 🗣️ Enhanced Text-to-Speech (TTS) Experience
+- Animated speaker icon (pulsing) while speaking
+- TTS buttons are toggleable: click again to stop, or click another to switch
+- Only one section/advice can be read at a time
+- Accessible sliders for speech rate and pitch (saved in localStorage)
+- Full ARIA/keyboard/focus/color accessibility
+- Gentle warning if no Hebrew voice is available, with install instructions
+- Works in Hebrew, English, and French (browser support required)

 ---

 ## 🛠️ Technologies